-By reading everyday to your child about a variety of subjects, you’re helping him expand his knowledge.
-Your child should arrive in Kindergarten already supplied with a few worldly insights, such as where the cow lives, what time of day the moon comes out, and what caterpillars become.
+2. Read a variety of non-fiction.
+By reading every day to your child about a variety of subjects, you’re helping him expand his knowledge.
+Your child should arrive in kindergarten already supplied with a few worldly insights, such as where the cow lives, what time of day the moon comes out, and what caterpillars become.

-When you’re at the grocery store with your Pre-K reader, explain why you pay money for the food, point out words on magazine covers, and discuss what you are buying and how it turns into lunch.
+3. Read it all.
+When you’re at the grocery store with your PreK reader, explain why you pay money for the food, point out words on magazine covers, and discuss what you are buying and how it turns into lunch.
 Ideas live everywhere you and your child go, and actively engaging in conversation about them will expose your child to more information about the world.
-Think of all of the amazing stories and accurate observations your child has within him -- giving him the exposure to a variety of concepts through reading will really enhance his insight, and certainly make for an interesting talking partner!
+Think of all of the amazing stories and accurate observations your child has within him — giving him the exposure to a variety of concepts through reading will really enhance her insight, and certainly make for an interesting talking partner!

-Pre-K Reading should include a focus on words.
+5. Use rich vocabulary.
+PreK Reading should include a focus on words.
 Using rich language enables children to better express themselves.
 You can help your reader by deliberately using a wide variety of words when you have conversations with him.
 Explain that the sunflower is not just “big," it’s “gigantic”.
-Tell him he didn’t just do a “good” job putting his toys away -- he did a “marvelous” job cleaning up.
+Tell him he didn’t just do a “good” job putting his toys away — he did a “marvelous” job cleaning up.

-Pre-K reading has a direct relationship with Kindergarten writing.
+6. Point out letters.
+PreK reading has a direct relationship with kindergarten writing.
 When your child notices specific letters, she will have a better chance of being able to write these letters, and later combine them into written words.
 You can help your child by choosing a letter each day with her, and making a game of finding this letter in as many places as possible.